“Software is eating the world” - Marc Andreessen

 Conclusion:

-DevOps is undoubtedly revolutionizing the IT industry by improving performance, increasing productivity, efficiency, and encouraging innovation that ultimately improves the customer experience and offers immense business benefits.
-In part 2, we will continue our DevOps journey, where we talk about the tools and how we can contribute to improve the DevOps culture.
+DevOps is undoubtedly revolutionizing the IT industry by improving performance, increasing productivity and efficiency, and encouraging innovation that ultimately improves the customer experience and offers immense business benefits.
+In part 2, we will continue our DevOps journey, discussing the tools and how we can contribute to improving the DevOps culture.